Healthy Homes Assessment Te Mata Hills

 What are unreasonable gaps and holes?

-If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it is probably a gap or hole that needs sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that allow air to enter or exit into the home need to be sealed.
-In the case of an open fireplace isn’t in use it may cause draughts and should be shut from.
-Landlords and property managers are responsible for making sure that such draughts are squelched whenever imaginable.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap and you can feel it, it is most likely a gap or hole that requirements sealing in some way.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that let air into or out from your house require seals.
+For example, if the open fireplace isn’t used it can create draughts.
+This must be sealed off.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever imaginable.

-There is no require to block off gaps or holes which are part of the building.
-For example, tiny gaps around doors and windows could be required to allow for the movement of the building when the household is heated and cools so that they are able to be closed and opened rather instead of being stuck.
-We will inspect every window and door as part of your Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes in the building.
+For instance, small gaps around windows and doors may be required to allow for movement of the building as the home warms and cools in order to let them be closed and opened rather than being stuck.
+We will inspect all windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections